AngelCarballoCremades/Energy-Price-Dashboard/README.md

 ## Future Updates
 This are changes or updates planned to be done some time soon.
 * Add MTR-MDA button to graph the difference between the two.
-* Build a database to gather missing MTR info.
+* Build a APIs and add info to DB to gather missing info.
+* Add generation by technology info.

 I will always be exploring new visualizations, feel free to ask for something to be added or modified!